ekchew/binon/README.md

 Bit 1 puts the decoder in **big integer mode**:

-	0b11111110 iiiiiiii*M ssssssss*(N+9)
+	11111110 N=iiiiiiii*M ssssssss*(N+9)
-	0b11111111 iiiiiiii*M uuuuuuuu*(N+9)
+	11111111 N=iiiiiiii*M uuuuuuuu*(N+9)

-The `i` bits represent the integer N, encoded by calling the integer encoder recursively.
-N is the number of bytes of data to follow less 9 (since there would be no point in using a big integer representation if we didn't have > 8 bytes to follow).
-(Note that the `i` bits do *not* include the 0x03 type ID, as it is self-evident from the context that we are dealing with an integer.)
+Here, the `M` bytes of `i` bits represent the integer `N`, encoded by calling the integer encoder recursively. `N` is the number of bytes of data to follow less 9 (since there would be no point in using a big integer representation if we didn't have > 8 bytes to follow).
+(Note that the `i` bits do *not* include a 0x03 type ID, as it is self-evident from the context that we are dealing with an integer.)

 For example, here is a full encoding (including the type ID) of the value 2^128-1 in hexadecimal:

 	03FF07FF FFFFFFFF FFFFFFFF FFFFFFFF FFFFFF

-That's 3 bytes of metadata followed by 16 bytes of integer.
+That's 3 bytes of metadata followed by 16 bytes of integer data.

 <a name="float"></a>
 ### float (id=0x04) ###

-Floating-point numbers have an object data representation like this:
+Floating-point numbers have an bit-level object data representation like this:

-	0b00000100 ffffffff*4
+	00000100 ffffffff*4
-	0b00001000 ffffffff*8
+	00001000 ffffffff*8

+where the `f` bits represent an IEEE 754-encoded float.

-In other words, the first byte (following the 0x04 type ID) is the length of the number in bytes: 4 or 8 for 32- or 64-bit floats, respectively.
+In other words, the first byte (following the 0x04 type ID) gives the length of the float data in bytes: 4 or 8 for 32- or 64-bit floats, respectively.
 (At this point, those are the only 2 lengths supported.)
-The `f` bits are the floating-point value in IEEE 754 format.

 <a name="bytes"></a>
 ### byte buffer (id=0x10) ###

-A byte buffer is a variable-length sequence of bytes whose object data looks like this:
+A byte buffer is a variable-length sequence of bytes with a bit-level object data representation like this:

-	0biiiiiiii*M dddddddd*N
+	N=iiiiiiii*M dddddddd*N

-Here, the `M` bytes of `i` bits represent an integer `N`, and the `d` bits are `N` bytes worth of data. `N` is encoded using the [integer](#int) format (without the 0x03 type ID).
+Here, the `M` bytes of `i` bits represent an integer `N`, encoded using the [integer](#int) format (without the 0x03 type ID).

+Following this are the `N` bytes of buffer data.

 <a name="str"></a>
 ### string (id=0x11) ###

-A string is essentially just a [byte buffer](#bytes) with text encoded in UTF-8.
-(The encoded length, therefore, is simply the number of bytes rather than the number of code points.)
+Strings are essentially just [byte buffers](#bytes) of UTF-8-encoded text, differing only in their type ID.

 <a name="slist"></a>
 ### simple list (id=0x20) ###